Montenegro women's national volleyball team: Period 2016–

 At the same time, the team started to play in qualifiers for European Championship 2017.
 Montenegro made score 2–1 in the first stage of qualifiers and participated on the final stage, but at the end, with the score 2–4, didn't succeed to qualify for their first big tournament.

 In spring 2016, Montenegrin women's team played for the first time in European Volleyball League, finishing with score 2–4.
 Same score they made in European Volleyball League 2017.

+In 2019, Montenegro once again won gold medal on the Games of Small States on Europe.
+From the other side, national team don't have success to qualify on European Championship in another three occasions - 2019, 2021 and 2023.

 Competitive record

 Until now, Montenegro never played on any major tournament.
-They participated in the qualifiers for European Championship (4 times) and World Championship (1 time).
-Montenegro played in European League, too (1 time).
-Biggest success of the team was gold medal at the 2015 Games of the Small States of Europe.
+They participated in the qualifiers for European Championship (8 times) and World Championship (2 times).
+Montenegro played in European League, too (3 times).
+Biggest successes of the team were two gold medals at the Games of the Small States of Europe.

 World Championship

-Montenegro women's national volleyball team participated in the qualifiers for one World Championship (2014), but never played at main competition.
+Montenegro women's national volleyball team participated in the qualifiers for two World Championships (2014, 2018), but never played at main competition.